AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/manage-disk-space.md

 >[!NOTE]
 >
 >You can only change disk space allocation on Pro Integration and Starter environments.
-You must submit a support ticket to change disk space allocation on Pro Production and Staging environments.
+You must [Submit a support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to change disk space allocation on Pro Production and Staging environments.
 A size increase of Pro Production and Staging environments can only occur at certain intervals, so, depending on your current disk space usage, support might recommend increasing disk space allocation by a minimum of 10 GB.

 ### Application disk space